Page created on March 18, 2019. Last updated on April 14, 2022 at 13:12

-Hodgkin lymphoma (HL) is a distinctive group of lymphoid neoplasms that are characterized by the presence of a special cell type called Reed-Sternberg cell (RS cells) which you can see the details of in the slide section.
-These cells originate from mature germinal centre B-cells.
-RS cells express CD30 and CD15.
+Hodgkin lymphoma (HL) is a distinctive group of B-cell lymphoid neoplasms that are characterized by the presence of a special cell type called Reed-Sternberg cell (RS cells).
+It’s also characterised by the fact that the tumour consists of mostly inflammatory, responsive cells, and just a few cancerous cells.
+Actually, for this reason, HL has sometimes been called Hodgkin disease rather than lymphoma.
+The RS cells originate from mature germinal centre B-cells and cells express CD15 and CD30.

 Unlike most non-Hodgkin lymphomas, Hodgkin lymphomas arise in a single lymph node and typically spreads to other lymph nodes in that region.
 For example, it is frequent that only the cervical lymph nodes are affected, or only the mediastinal lymph nodes, but rarely more regions at the same time.